gijslebesque/robot-challenge/README.md

 # Robot challenge
-The challenge is to create a page with an image of a robot and in input field.
+The challenge is to create a page with an image of a robot and input field.
 The entered input will be spoken out loud after a button click.

 [Click here](https://gijslebesque.github.io/) to see an example.